Welcome to the Rugby & District CAMpaign for Real Ale (CAMRA) Website

 How do I know I am drinking real ale?
 The easiest way to spot it is usually the method of dispense.
 If the beer is served straight from the cask or via a traditional hand pump that it will be most likely be real ale.
 If you buy beer in a bottle and it has sediment in the bottom when you have poured it then it is real ale, the label usually states it is bottle conditioned or real ale in a bottle to warn you before you pour.

 So how does Rugby CAMRA support real ale?
-In March each year we organise and run Rugby Beer Festival where we show case approx. 35+ real ales, foreign beers and traditional ciders, this year will be our 36th.
+In March each year we organise and run Rugby Beer Festival where we are showcasing 36 real ales, foreign beers and traditional ciders, this year will be our 36th.
 This year we are again proud to present THE SKUNKS (a local and very popular Ska & Funk Band)

 We also organise various awards for pubs selling real ale, we print and distribute Inn Touch to keep you informed of what is going on in the area and hopefully you will have found some of the info on this website helpful.
 We also actively campaign to keep open pubs that are threatened with closure or conversion to other uses.